dariyoig/Softuni-Education/README.md

 # Softuni-Education
- This is a repository with all the coding exercises i do while studying,
+ This is a repository with all the coding exercises I do while studying,